apljungquist/tox-constraints/README.md

 2. It is verbose and repetitive.

-Drawback 1 above can be mitigated by also adding `.` to the deps variable but this smells a little bit and aggrevates drawback 2.
+Drawback 1 above can be mitigated by also adding `.` to the deps variable but this smells a little bit and aggravates drawback 2.

 ## Why not just use ...